-Compliance Performance Indicators: TM-CAD Safety Objective SPI SPT Reaction to any shortcomings and the implementation of corrective measures for continuous improvement.
+Safety Objective SPI SPT Reaction to any shortcomings and the implementation of corrective measures for continuous improvement.
 Findings raised during EASA or ICAO visits are addressed and corrected in the stipulated timeframe.
-Excluding issues beyond TM-CAD's control, the CAD shall strive to complete a minimum of 90% of the findings within the agreed deadline.
+Excluding issues beyond TM-CAD's control, the CAD shall strive to complete a minimum of 90% or the findings within the agreed deadline.
 Compliance of Safety Standards and procedures with ICAO standards and EU regulatory requirements.
-USOAP Effective Implementation % Malta aims at increasing the Effective Implementation score progressively, following each USOAP validation mission.
+USOAP Effective Implementation % Malta aims at increasing the Effective Implementation score progressively, following eac USOAP validation mission.
 The current score stands at 80% (ICVM 2021).